 Here are the same myths listed at the start of the article, “busted” based on what you now know:

-Lye soaps are harsh on skin.
+They mything that lye soaps are harsh on skin is based on using poor quality soap (made with too much lye).
 All soap (and many detergents which can be very harsh on skin) are made with lye.
 While lye is a caustic substance, the end product does not have any lye in it, so it’s not the lye that makes soap harsh on skin… its your specific skin chemistry not jiving with the specific bar of soap.
 Talk with your soap maker and dermatologist about your skin type to find a bar that might work better for YOUR skin.

 More information on Potassium hydroxide (including how to extract it from wood ash):